National Care Standards

 - Training, resources and financial support

-- Keeping young people connected to their whānau and culture
+- Keeping young people connected to their whānau or family and culture

 - Supporting children to stay healthy and do well at school.

-Part Three also covers the processes we need to carry out before we can approve someone as a caregiver.
+Part 3 also covers the processes we need to carry out before we can approve someone as a caregiver.

-Part Four: Supporting children to express their views and contribute to their care experience
+Part 4: Supporting children to express their views and contribute to their care experience

-Under Part Four, children in care must be supported to have a voice and actively contribute to their care experience.
+Under Part 4, children or tamariki in care must be supported to have a voice and actively contribute to their care experience.
 They must:

 - Receive child-friendly information about what they’re entitled to under the regulations